Lecter314/dash.poltly-in-python/README.md

 This is the project conducted by group10, based on dash.plotly, using real-world dataset to create a local interactive Web interface, at a total of 366 observations.
-More sepcificicaly, we focus on the analyse of "The Demand of Rental Bikes During year 2012 in Capital Bikeshare System" by visualizing as a plimitory research.
+More specifically, we focus on the analyze of "The Demand of Rental Bikes During year 2012 in Capital Bikeshare System" by visualizing as a preliminary research.

 **research object**: